VenturaNotes/Knowledge/Mathematics/Logic/Christopher C. Leary & Lars Kristiansen/(Home Page) A friendly Introduction to Mathematical Logic 2nd Edition by Christopher C. Leary & Lars Kristiansen.md

 	- “[[Formalist school]], which held that mathematics was nothing more than the manipulation of meaningless symbols according to certain rules and that the consistency of such a system was nothing more than saying that the rules prohibited certain combinations of the symbols from occurring.” ([Leary, 2015, p.
 17](zotero://select/library/items/7RV9PSGY)) ([pdf](zotero://open-pdf/library/items/JDN9H7UE?page=17&annotation=U52USUTB))
 - “a 24-year-old Austrian mathematician named Kurt G ̈odel” ([Leary, 2015, p.
 17](zotero://select/library/items/7RV9PSGY)) ([pdf](zotero://open-pdf/library/items/JDN9H7UE?page=17&annotation=YWIHXUMK))
 - “[[Second Incompleteness Theorem]], which said that no consistent formal system of mathematics could prove its own consistency.” ([Leary, 2015, p.
 17](zotero://select/library/items/7RV9PSGY)) ([pdf](zotero://open-pdf/library/items/JDN9H7UE?page=17&annotation=YBCDWFTT))
-	- “Thus Hilbert’s program was impossible, and there would be no finitistic proof that the axioms of arithmetic were consistent.” ([Leary, 2015, p.
+	- “Thus Hilbert's program was impossible, and there would be no finitistic proof that the axioms of arithmetic were consistent.” ([Leary, 2015, p.
 17](zotero://select/library/items/7RV9PSGY)) ([pdf](zotero://open-pdf/library/items/JDN9H7UE?page=17&annotation=WCSHLZUM))
 - “Thus we find ourselves in a situation where we cannot prove that mathematics is consistent.” ([Leary, 2015, p.
 17](zotero://select/library/items/7RV9PSGY)) ([pdf](zotero://open-pdf/library/items/JDN9H7UE?page=17&annotation=393QFZ78))
 - “Our study of mathematical logic will take us to a point where we can understand the statement and the proof of [[Godel's Incompleteness Theorems (Gödel's)|Gödel's Incompleteness Theorems]].” ([Leary, 2015, p.
 18](zotero://select/library/items/7RV9PSGY)) ([pdf](zotero://open-pdf/library/items/JDN9H7UE?page=18&annotation=HRDSV59U))
 - “On our way there, we will study [[formal language|formal languages]], [[mathematical structures]], and a certain [[deductive system]].” ([Leary, 2015, p.
 18](zotero://select/library/items/7RV9PSGY)) ([pdf](zotero://open-pdf/library/items/JDN9H7UE?page=18&annotation=WW5T67LY))